 Dan Hermreck, Director of Certification and Accreditation, NADSP

-The NADSP E-Badge Academy is a certification platform that allows DSPs (and their supervisors) to earn electronic badges by completing accredited training and describing how their work is consistent with the Centers for Medicare and Medicaid Services (CMS) Core Competencies and the NADSP Code of Ethics.
-These badges can be stacked to meet the requirements for NADSP’s DSP-I, DSP-II, DSP-III, and FLS certifications.
-This session will provide background on the design of the certification program, best practices and lessons learned in other parts of the country, and some preliminary data about user experiences.
+The National Alliance for Direct Support Professionals (NADSP) E-Badge Academy is a certification platform that allows Direct Support Professionals (DSPs) (and their supervisors) to earn electronic badges by completing accredited (officially recognized) training and describing how their work meets the Centers for Medicare and Medicaid Services (CMS) Core Competencies and the NADSP Code of Ethics.
+These badges can be stacked to meet the requirements for NADSP’s DSP-I, DSP-II, DSP-III, and Frontline Supervisor certifications.
+This session will provide background on the design of the program, best practices and lessons learned in other parts of the country, and some discussion about other's experiences.

 2:30 – 3:30 PM Breakout 3B-2